williamboehringer/interactive-rating-component-main/README.md

 ![Design preview for the Interactive rating component coding challenge](./design/desktop-preview.jpg)

-This is a solution to the [Interactive rating component](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+This is a solution to the [Interactive rating component challenge](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### The challenge